Forest0923/memo/content/docs/latex/minted/index.md

 \end{minted}
 ```

-- You can include source files by using `\inputminted`:
+Otherwise, you can use `\inputminted` to include source files.

 ```tex
 \inputminted[breaklines, linenos, frame=lines, bgcolor=code-bg]{python}{src/hello.py}
 ```

-- Options:
+There are several options for configuring the code visuals.

 |Option|Description|
 |:--|:--|